kiegroup/git-backporting/README.md

 ### How it works?

-The simply works in this way: given the provided `pull/merge request` it infers the git client to use (either *Github* or *Gitlab* for now) and it retrieve the corresponding pull request object (original pull/merge request to be backported into another branch).
+It works in this way: given the provided `pull/merge request` it infers the server API to use (either *Github* or *Gitlab* for now) and retrieves the corresponding pull request object (original pull/merge request to be backported into another branch).

 After that it clones the corresponding git repository, check out in the provided `target branch` and create a new branch from that (name automatically generated if not provided as option).